ilanddev/javascript-sdk/README.md

 # iland Javascript SDK

-SDK for the browser and node with full support for typescript.
+Javascript SDK for the browser and node, written in TypeScript.

 Full TypeDoc reference is available [here](https://ilanddev.github.io/javascript-sdk) .